ayahani59/Arabic_Image_Captioning_App/README.md

 ## Features

-- **Caption Generation**
+- **Image Captioning**
-   - Automatically generates captions for uploaded images using advanced AI models.
+   - Generate captions for uploaded images using advanced AI models.

-- **Arabic Translation**
+- **Caption Translation**
-   - Translates captions into Arabic for accessibility.
+   - Translate captions into Arabic for regional users.

+- **Audio Generation**
+   - Converts Arabic captions into speech for audio playback or download.

 - **Question Answering**
-   - Enables users to ask questions about the image and receive context-aware answers in Arabic.
+   - Answer user-submitted questions about the uploaded image.

-- **Audio Output**
-   - Converts Arabic captions into speech for audio playback or download.

 - **Interactive Interface**
-   - Provides a user-friendly Gradio-based UI for seamless interaction.
+   - Built with Gradio for a seamless user experience.

 ---

 ## Workflow

-Here’s a step-by-step breakdown of the system pipeline:
+Here’s breakdown of the application system:

 1. **Input Image**: User uploads an image via the Gradio interface.
 2. **Caption Generation**: The image is processed to generate an English caption using a BLIP-based model.